sinarueeger/robust-data-analysis-with-r/handbook/05-learning-R.Rmd

 # Learning R

-What is the best way of learning R without loosing motivation or feeling discouraged?
+What is the best way of learning R without losing motivation or feeling discouraged?
 This chapter covers four [learning strategies](#learning-strategies), a [mindset](#embrace-imperfection), how you can ask others for help](#how-to-ask-for-help) and [where to find other R users](#become-part-of-the-community).

 ## Learning strategies

 Here is a selection of different learning strategies, that can be combined or applied on their own.
 The basic idea is, to have exposure to the language, similarly as you do, when you learn a natural language.

 <!-------
-- Learn with isolated & digestable examples
+- Learn with isolated & digestible examples
 - Sources of examples: tidytuesday, advent of code / tidies of march (irene steves)
 - Listen to podcasts or watch videos: https://www.rstats.nyc/2019/nyr/ / community calls: https://ropensci.org/commcalls/
 - Make use of pen + paper
 -------->

-### Learn with isolated & digestable examples {-}
+### Learn with isolated & digestible examples {-}
-First, make sure to not overwhelm yourself with trying to learn everything at once.
+First, make sure to not overwhelm yourself by trying to learn everything at once.
 Better is, to stick to isolated examples.
 For example, instead of trying to tackle the whole data analysis workflow all at once, try to become better at data reshaping first.
 And instead of using your own data, with which you might first struggle to import into R, use the dataset that R already provides^[Type `data()` into the console to see "in-house" data in R.].

 ### Look for a steady stream of data or exercises {-}

 Such a weekly data stream is [TidyTuesday](https://github.com/rfordatascience/tidytuesday) run by the [R for Data Science online learning community](https://www.rfordatasci.com/).
 TidyTuesday data supply was created to have "toy" data to practice data visualization and basic data wrangling in R.

-Since their start in 2018 they have now over 70 datasets.
+Since their start in 2018 they have now over 70 datasets^[See also [this](https://nsgrantham.shinyapps.io/tidytuesdayrocks/) Shinyapp and [this podcast](https://tidytuesday.fireside.fm/1).].
 These datasets are "tamed", but not always tidy.

-Watch out for an upcominig code puzzle initiative similar to [advent of code](https://adventofcode.com/) by [Irene Steves](https://irene.rbind.io/post/summer-rstudio/).
+Watch out for an upcoming code puzzle initiative similar to [advent of code](https://adventofcode.com/) by [Irene Steves](https://irene.rbind.io/post/summer-rstudio/).

 ### Watch recordings {-}